 “A friendly and helpful approach is not just in the beginning - shares Ewelina, - it’s company culture.
 We work as a team, help each other, and can always ask questions from the more experienced specialists.
 That helps us to reach better results at the project and develop ourselves”.

-We, at Amsterdam Standard, embrace an Agile approach, and this project is not an exception.
+We, at Amsterdam Standard, embrace an Agile approach to software development, and this project is not an exception.
 The team has short daily meetings and weekly planning meetings.
 At the planning meeting, they discuss which results have been reached, which improvements should be made and plans for the next week.

-Esdec management team gives a lot of flexibility to the development team.
+Esdec management team gives a lot of flexibility to its dedicated development team.
 All the development is done by Amsterdam Standard.
 Our team thinks about the possible solutions and further development and Esdec just approving it.

 The Esdec project is still ongoing.
 The company is growing, and more and more new sub-projects and tasks are coming up.